kidGodzilla/lilbird/README.md

 ## Usage

+Like most event analytics platforms, Lilbird exposes a `track()` and an `identify()` method.

+**Identify** is used to set properties on your current user, which describes the user.
+For example, you could identify whether the user is a paying customer, or on a free trial, with `identify({ trial: false })`

+**Track** sends an event to Tinybird, which includes every property identified for this user.
+For example, you could `track('new_project_created')` to later visualize the number of new projects created over time.

+If you wanted to track new projects created by type, you could send that like this; `track('new_project_created', { type: 'IT' '})`.

+It is recommended that you enforce types and set a default value for every column (user or event property) you send to Tinybird.
+See "Enforce Types" and "Default Values" below.

 ### Event properties that are added automatically, if not defined

 1. A timestamp is appended to each event under the namespace `ts`